-You’ll also see the only flying Gloster Meteor F8, CA-13 Boomerang and Hudson Bomber.
-Enjoy spectacular flying displays in most months of the year at the Temora Aerodrome, next to the museum.
-The magnificent Warbirds Downunder air show is held here every two years.
+Enjoy spectacular weekend flying displays of ex-military aircraft throughout the year at the Temora Aerodrome, next to the museum.
+The magnificent Warbirds Downunder Airshow is held here every two years in October.

-Discover what life was like for pioneers and see the original family home of cricket legend Sir Donald Bradman at the Temora Rural Museum.
-Gold fever struck in the 19th century and the museum has a replica of the 7.3kg Mother Shipton gold nugget and other gold rush exhibits from Temora.
+Discover what life was like for pioneers and see the original family home of cricket legend Sir Donald Bradman at the Bundawarrah Centre.
+This cultural precinct is packed full of regionally and nationally significant collections, including a working display of ambulances spanning almost two centuries.

-Another gem is, in the heritage railway precinct.
-The railway station was first established in 1893.
-Here, you’ll find railway history and memorabilia.
-A walking trail winds through the railway yard past a bronze statue of Boofhead, a fox terrier that rode trains in the 1960s.
+Another gem is Railway Temora, in the heritage railway precinct.
+The railway station was first established in 1893 and now houses railway history and memorabilia.
+A walking trail winds through the railway yard past a bronze statue of Boofhead, a fox terrier that rode the State train network in the 1960s.

-Only 20 minutes’ drive west of Temora is the National Trust-classified Ariah Park, a 1920s heritage village.
+Only 20min drive west of Temora is the National Trust-classified Ariah Park, a 1920s heritage village.
 Amble along the streets and marvel at the architecture and browse shops for antiques, gifts and mementos.
-Pack a hamper and head for nearby Lake Arbotree, a pretty spot for a picnic.
+Call in for a pub lunch at the Ariah Park Hotel or pack a hamper and head for nearby Lake Arbotree.